vendasta/content-style-guide/01-key-messages.md

 There are a few tricky scenarios and special grammar cases with certain terms.
 Please use the following:

-* Master Key, not Masterkey or MasterKey
 * Snapshot Report, not Snapshot
 * VendastaCon, not Vendastacon or VCon
+* Sales & Success Center, not Sales and Success Center
+* Master Key, not Masterkey or MasterKey

 Avoid using abbreviations in outward-facing materials (e.g., VBC, RM, SM, etc.).